 In the second half of the 1990s, the GDCh brought about a reformation in the landscape of the continental European chemical journals.
 Under GDCh leadership, the national journals of the European chemical societies were melded into new, pan-European journals.
 Prominent among the large number of very successful journals, Chemistry - A European Journal merits special mention.

 Together with other chemical organizations and the German Federal Ministry of Education and Research (BMBF), GDCh orchestrated the national Year of Chemistry in 2003 on the occasion of the 200th anniversary of the birth of Justus von Liebig.
-The new millennium has seen a growing increase in the importance of international networking.
-In 2004 GDCh was one of the leading forces in converting the former Federation of European Chemical Societies (FECS) into the European Association of Chemical and Molecular Sciences (EuCheMS): in 2010 the GDCh was organizer of the 3rd EuCheMS Chemistry Congress in Nürnberg with some 2,500 participants.
-In 2011 GDCh played a key role in the organization of the International Year of Chemistry launched by the United Nations and the International Union of Pure and Applied Chemistry (IUPAC).
-The trend to knowledge transfer across national and cultural borders proceeds unabated.
+With the new millennium the GDCh seeked to foster both greater merging of the European chemical societies into a common European research area and close cooperation with non-European partners, like the International Union of Pure and Applied Chemistry, IUPAC.
+In 2004 GDCh was one of the leading forces in converting the former Federation of European Chemical Societies (FECS) into the European Association of Chemical and Molecular Sciences (EuCheMS).
+In 2010 the GDCh was organizer of the 3rd EuCheMS Chemistry Congress in Nürnberg with some 2,500 participants.
+In 2011 GDCh played a key role in the organization of the International Year of Chemistry launched by the United Nations and IUPAC.